MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 1. Click on the respective column headings to sort the rows by any column.
 2. Click **Download List** to download the data into an Excel sheet.
-3. Select a row to view detailed information about individual lesson progress and quiz performance for the course.
+3. Select a row to view detailed information about individual lesson progress and assessment performance for the course.
 ![Quizzes](../../media/image%2854%29.png)
 ![Lessons](../../media/image%2855%29.png)